-- Dietary sources of soluble fibre include oats, ispaghula (psyllium), nuts and seeds, some fruit and vegetables and pectins.
+- Dietary sources of soluble fibre include oats, ispaghula (psyllium), nuts, flax seeds, lentils, beans, fruit and vegetables.
 A fibre supplement called ispaghula powder is also available from pharmacies and health food shops.

-- Insoluble fibre is chiefly found in corn (maize) bran, wheat bran and some fruit and vegetables.
+- Insoluble fibre is chiefly found in corn (maize) bran, wheat bran, nuts and some fruit and vegetables.